 Hang it in your closet.
 Hang it from your floor joists.
 Heck, just drape it unfolded over a couch.
 Just make sure that wherever you put it won’t make your golf screen dirty, otherwise you’ll have to look into these cleaning options.

-DISCLAIMER: Using an iron or steamer on a wrong setting can damage your impact screen.
+DISCLAIMER: Using a steamer on too strong of a setting could damage your impact screen.
 Be extremely cautious.

 Tension Your Screen